 Paul gave his life to God.
 He gave everything he had to every task.
 Although he occasionally stumbled, he didn’t quit, drop out, or give up.
 His faith never wavered.
 In every situation, he trusted God, served Christ, and finished well.
-He knew that he would hear God say, “Well done, good and faithful slave” (Mt 25:21).
+He knew that he would hear God say, “Well done, my good and faithful servant” (Mt 25:21).
 He had peace of mind.

 In eternity, success is also having done our best to allow God to do His best in us and through us.
 When we live like this, we will also hear the words, “Well done!” and we will also have peace that passes all understanding.